Secure Multiterminal Source Coding with Side Information at the Eavesdropper: Introduction

 In this paper, we investigate the general problem of secure lossy source coding of memoryless sources with coded side information at the legitimate receiver in the presence of an eavesdropper, who in addition to observe the information bits can also have access to correlated side information, as depicted in Fig.~\ref{fig:schema}.
 It is assumed that all links between encoders and decoders are noiseless so that they cannot provide any advantage to increase secrecy.
-This setting can be seen as the natural extension of the Berger \emph{et al.} problem~\cite{berger1979upper} to the one with security constraints.
+This setting can be seen as the extension of the Berger \emph{et al.} problem~\cite{berger1979upper} to the one with security constraints.
 We provide inner and outer bounds on the achievable region, referred to as the \emph{rates-distortion-equivocation region}.
-These bounds do not match in general because of a long Markov chain condition, as in~\cite{berger1977multiterminal,berger1979upper}.
-From the proposed inner region, we derive two results of optimality for the cases of: (i) uncoded side information, generalizing the results in~\cite{prabhakaran2007secure,gunduz2008secure} to any arbitrary distortion level, and (ii) lossless reconstruction of both sources at the legitimate receiver --distributed lossless compression--, refining~\cite{gunduz2008lossless}.
+It should be noted that the central difficulty lies in the evaluation of the equivocation at Eve and that these bounds do not match in general because of a long Markov chain condition.
+From the proposed inner region, we derive two novel results of optimality for the cases of: (i) uncoded side information, generalizing the results in~\cite{prabhakaran2007secure,gunduz2008secure} to any arbitrary distortion level, and (ii) lossless reconstruction of both sources at the legitimate receiver --distributed lossless compression--, refining~\cite{gunduz2008lossless}.
 When dealing with the lossy case in the presence of uncoded side information, it should be mentioned here that if one side information (either at Bob or Eve) is less noisy than the other, then Wyner-Ziv coding is sufficient.
 Similarly, for the distributed lossless compression setting it is shown that if the side information at Eve is less noisy than the observation of Charlie, then Slepian-Wolf coding achieves the whole region.
 As an application example, we consider the case of secure lossy source coding of a Gaussian source with Gaussian side informations, extending \cite{oohama1997gaussian} to the scenario with security constraints.
 We also consider the case of secure lossy source coding of a binary source, where the (uncoded) side information at Bob (resp.
 Eve) is the output of a binary erasure channel (resp. a binary symmetric channel) with the source as the input.
 This model is of theoretical interest since neither Bob nor Eve can always be a lessnoisy decoder.

 The rest of this paper is organized as follows.
 Section~\ref{sec:lossy} states definitions along with the main results on secure lossy source coding with coded side information at the legitimate receiver.
 Section~\ref{sec:uncoded} (resp.
 Section~\ref{sec:lossless}) provides an optimal characterization of the achievable region for the case of uncoded side information at Bob (resp. distributed lossless compression).
 The detailed proofs are relegated to the Appendices as well as a reminder on some useful notions and results.
 Section~\ref{sec:examples} presents application examples to Gaussian and binary sources.
 Finally, Section~\ref{sec:summary} summarizes the paper and provides discussions.